Novel Solution of Wheeler-DeWitt Theory: The Dirac equation

 where we have employed the notation

 and the $\gamma$-matrices algebra consists only one element - the Pauli matrix $\sigma_y$

 where $I$ is the identity matrix, that in itself obey the algebra

-Dimensional reduction of the one component second order theory (\ref{kgfr}) yields the two component first order one (\ref{dira}) possessing the Clifford algebra of Euclidean type \cite{euc} $\mathcal{C}\ell_{1,1}(\mathbb{R})$ that is the matrix algebra possessing a complex $2$-dimensional representation.
-Restricting to $Pin_{1,1}(\mathbb{R})$ yield a 2D spin representations; restricting to $Spin_{1,1}(\mathbb{R})$ splits it onto a sum of two 1D Weyl representations; $\mathcal{C}\ell_{1,1}(\mathbb{R})$ decomposes into a direct sum of two isomorphic central simple algebras or a tensor product
+Dimensional reduction of the one component second order theory (\ref{kgfr}) yields the two component first order one (\ref{dira}) determined by the Eucludean Clifford algebra $\mathcal{C}\ell_{1,1}(\mathbb{R})$, Cf. Ref. \cite{euc}, that is the matrix algebra having a complex two-dimensional representation, which decomposes into a direct sum of two isomorphic central simple algebras or a tensor product